MicrosoftDocs/architecture-center/docs/example-scenario/apps/telehealth-system-content.md

 ### Management

-To better align to the idea of having each functional domain dealt with using a specific microservice, long term, there is an opportunity to split the database into several smaller databases.
+To better align to the idea of having each functional domain dealt with using a specific microservice, long term, there's an opportunity to split the database into several smaller databases.
 Doing so will enable the principle isolation and autonomy of the flow related to each microservice as opposed to concentrating the data related to all services into a single database.
 Achieving this goal will require automating provisioning and managing those databases, which is one of the core capabilities of a PaaS database service in the cloud.
 That database management layer should be integrated in the solution as well as into the unified monitoring solution.

 ### Monitoring

-It is important to monitor each of the tiers, and each monitoring facet should be federated into a single bucket in the cloud.
-It is important to enable the correlation of all these logs and telemetry data points to ensure holistic insights across components and layers.
+It's important to monitor each of the tiers, and each monitoring facet should be federated into a single bucket in the cloud.
+It's important to enable the correlation of all these logs and telemetry data points to ensure holistic insights across components and layers.

 Today, monitored layers include the: